- Jonathan Miller

 Carl Frank, baritone, has received praise for his “compelling”, “spirited” and “charming” performances of a wide range of repertoire spanning opera and oratorio.
 Mr. Frank has appeared with the Florentine Opera Company and Arbor Opera Theater, and been a featured soloist with the Milwaukee Symphony Orchestra, the Elgin Symphony, the Community Chorus of Detroit, and the Lakeview Symphony.
 Favorite operatic roles include: Count Almaviva (Le Nozze di Figaro), Doncairo (Carmen), Sid (Albert Herring), Guglielmo (Cosí fan tutte), John Brooke (Little Women), and Gianni Schicchi (Gianni Schicchi).
 Also an active ensemble singer, Mr. Frank performs with Chicago a cappella, Music of the Baroque, Bach Collegium-Ft.
 Wayne, The William Ferris Chorale, Bella Voce, Schola Antiqua of Chicago, and Musik Ekklesia.
 Mr. Frank received his Master’s degree from the University of Michigan and his Bachelor’s degree from DePauw University.
 He currently resides in Chicago with his wife, mezzo-soprano, Lindsey Adams and their dog Fiona.

-Now in his fourth season singing with the ensemble, Ace Gangoso is also active in Chicago a cappella’s outreach programs.
-He has led workshops at the Youth Choral Festival, In-School Residencies, and is currently leading the High School Intern Ensemble as they prepare for !Cantare!
-Chicago and the annual Gala Concert.
+Now in his fifth season singing with the ensemble, Ace Gangoso is also active in Chicago a cappella’s outreach programs.
+He has led workshops at the Youth Choral Festival, In-School Residencies, and is now the Program Director for the 2017-2018 High School Intern Ensemble.
 Ace also sings with the Chicago Symphony and Grant Park Choruses.
-He works as a musician for the Archdiocese of Chicago, serving as the Director of Music at St. Cornelius Parish and choral accompanist for St. Patrick High School.
-Additionally, he is a private voice instructor at Highland Park High School.
+He works as a musician for the Archdiocese of Chicago, serving as the full-time Director of Music Ministry at St. Nicholas Parish in Evanston.
+Additionally, Ace is a private voice instructor at Highland Park High School.
 Ace holds a Bachelor’s Degree in Music Education from the University of Central Arkansas, and a Master’s Degree in Voice Performance from Northwestern University.
 He is a proud alumni member of Phi Mu Alpha Sinfonia, the world’s oldest and largest fraternal society in music.